Shea Butter Production In Ghana – Ghanaian Women’s Gold

 Shea Butter Manufacturing Process

 The process of shea butter production is very long and difficult.
-Ghanian women are using traditional methods and almost the whole shea butter process is made solely with hands, just like centuries ago.
+Ghanian women are using traditional methods and almost the whole shea butter production process is made solely with hands, just like centuries ago.
 Women usually work together and help each other, which makes the work easier, more interesting and relaxed.
 Women in Ghana gather under a big tree outside compounds, where they can be protected from the merciless sun and work from the early morning to the late afternoon.

 When shea nuts are dry, shells have to be removed.